bwinslow-cars/bwinslow-cars/README.md

 # Introduction

-Your health and well being is the most important thing in the world.
+Your health, well being and family is the most important thing in the world.
 I will always index on this fact.

 This document is an intro to the way I work, my psychological and operational framework.
 It will be successful if it aids in building a better working relationship.
 I'm aware that all of our experiences predicate this moment and determines our leadership and engagement style.

+Myers Brigs = INFP
+*They are not afraid of just being themselves.
+Their confidence makes the opinions of others less essential to their outlook and decisions.
+Being less likely to cave to the views of others suggests that these personalities have a greater tendency to act independently.*

+DISC Profile = 'D'
+*Getting results, taking action and offering challenge**.*

 I struggle writing '*I*' and '*me*' as many times as I do in this file.
 Writing in the first person is uncomfortable as I prefer pronouns like '*us*' and '*we*'.
 I tend not to use the word '*feel*' and choose words like '*perceive*', '*relative*' and '*reality*' instead.
 It's kind of quirky but you deserve to know this about me.